 Sari temple is located 10 km away from Yogyakarta city center.
 And at least 850 meters away from Kalasan temple.
 Hence, to get here by public transportation, tourists can take a Trans Jogja 1A line and stop at Kalasan shelter.
 The bus ticket will cost Rp3.500 for a one-way ride.

-However, since the shelter is located a kilometer away from the temple.
+However, since the shelter location is 1 kilometer away from the temple.
 Visitors can walk for 16 minutes or take an online motorcycle ride for 2 minutes.
 The ride averagely cost Rp8.000 to Rp9.000.